gwc-summer-newark-nj/alexa_skill/ex/lambdaupdate.md

 We are going to use the value of the slot in our lambda function and pass that value to the `TV Show API`.

 ## Exercise
-1. Try out the  [TV Show API](https://market.mashape.com/tvjan/tvmaze).
-Type in a TV Show name and click `TEST ENDPOINT`.
-A `JSON` response will be returned.
-Look through the response to get an idea of what an API can return.
 1. Go to [https://aws.amazon.com/lambda](https://aws.amazon.com/lambda)
 2. Copy new Lambda function into editor: [https://github.com/gwc-summer-newark-nj/gwc-summer-newark-nj.github.io/blob/master/ex/lambda2.py](https://github.com/gwc-summer-newark-nj/gwc-summer-newark-nj.github.io/blob/master/ex/lambda2.py)
 3. Check out the new intents that are now recognized, `GetTvChannelIntent`, `GetTvTimeIntent`, `GetTvSummaryIntent`.
 Each intent invokes a corresponding function that invokes the `TV Show API`, and then parses the response, and then constructs a response for Alexa.
 Can you follow the flow?